phonopy/phonopy/doc/abinit.rst

      % phonopy --abinit=unitcell.in -f disp-001/supercell-001.out disp-002/supercell-002.out  ...

-   To run this command, ``disp.yaml`` has to be located in the current directory because atomic displacements are written into the FORCE_SETS file.
+   To run this command, ``disp.yaml`` has to be located in the current directory because the atomic displacements are written into the FORCE_SETS file.
 See some more detail at :ref:`abinit_force_sets_option`.
 An example is found in ``example/NaCl-abinit``.